Elastic Scalability: What It Is, And How CrafterCMS Does It

 Still, even with the benefits of the cloud, organizations need to consider how they will handle the need to scale and increased performance requirements as they grow.
 These organizations need to be built on the proper infrastructure that provides them with the scalability and elasticity they require today and in the future.

 In this article, we'll take a look at elastic scalability, explaining what it is and how companies can leverage it to their advantage with the proper infrastructure.
+We’ll also explain how a scalable CMS can provide that infrastructure and the benefits of having one.

 Scalability vs. Elasticity